michaelmusick/InteractiveInstallation_CC_Demo/Syllabus.md

 **Collaboration**

 This course will heavily utilize collaboration.
-You will need to work with your fellow classmates in order to be succesful.
+You will need to work with your fellow classmates in order to be successful.

 ## Pre-Requisite Knowledge, Experience, & Technology